aerogear/graphback/docs/gettingstarted.md

 - Support for subscriptions and live updates on the data
 - Relational support
 - Database migrations for relational database of your choice using Knex.js framework
-- Extendable runtime layer for composing data services used in generated resolvers
+- Extensible runtime layer for composing data services used in generated resolvers
 - Generated client side queries
 - Integration with other community libraries like graphql-config and graphql-code-generator
 - Component based approach allows to support different programimng languages.